USS Wilhelmina: World War I

-Three days later, on 26 August, Wilhelmina noticed a suspicious wake five degrees off her port bow, 2,500 yards (2,286 meters) away and passing from port to starboard.
+Three days later, on 26 August, Wilhelmina noticed a suspicious wake five degrees off her port bow, 2500 yd away and passing from port to starboard.
 Going to general quarters, Wilhelmina fired a shot from one of her forward guns shortly before she loosed three shots in succession from the forward starboard 6-inch (152-mm) battery.
 Nine rounds came from the after battery on that side; and, as the ship swung, the superstructure masked the forward guns.
-The wake soon disappeared; both Pastores and the Italian transport also fired several rounds at what was possibly a submersible with no apparent success.
+The wake soon disappeared; both Pastores and the Italian transport also fired several rounds at what was possibly a submersible, with no apparent success.

 Wilhelmina emerged from World War I unscathed, although near-missed by a torpedo on 1 September 1918.
 After the armistice, she continued her troop-carrying activities, bringing back part of the AEF from France.
 She conducted seven postwar, round-trip voyages, returning 11,577 men home to the United States including 2,610 sick and wounded.

 These postwar voyages were not made entirely without incident either.
 A fire broke out in a storeroom where blankets and pillows were kept, a little over six hours after the ship departed Bassens, France, standing down the Gironde River on 25 March 1919.
 The fire, reported at 21:52, was put out by 22:10 with only slight damage to the ship.